Blog

 The Volumetrics diet is a diet that works according to the calorie density of foods.
 The calorie density of the food describes how many calories the food possesses per gram.

-Barbara Rolls, the inventor of this diet plan, attempted to make losing weight easier through restricting caloric intake but not the amount of food [21].
+Barbara Rolls, the inventor of this diet plan, attempted to make losing weight easier by restricting caloric intake but not the amount of food [21].
 She realized that people will generally consume a similar amount of food each day by weight in order to feel full.
 Instead of starving the person, she advocates consuming healthy foods with a low caloric density, thus restricting calories and not food intake.
 The individual eats as much food as they need to feel full and can still lose weight.
 [22]

-A diet low in caloric density is likely to resemble a low-fat, high fiber diet.
-Foods with a low calorie density include fruits, vegetables, whole-grain pasta, lean poultry and low-fat dairy.
+A diet low in caloric density is likely to resemble a low-fat, high-fiber diet.
+Foods with a low calorie density include fruits, vegetables, wholegrain pasta, lean poultry and low-fat dairy.
 Fruit and vegetables are allowed at all times, whereas other foods higher in energy density are restricted accordingly.
 Processed foods and foods high in either fat or sugar have a high calorie density and are carefully managed.

-The recipes contained within the 12 week diet plan describe how sneaking in extra low-calorie vegetables into one’s meals decreases the total caloric density of the food.
+The recipes contained within the 12-week diet plan describe how sneaking in extra low-calorie vegetables into one’s meals decreases the total caloric density of the food.
 Further details of the Volumetrics Diet can be found in Barbara Rolls books, where exercise and other healthy lifestyle habits are adopted as part of the diet plan.

 Advantages